mekanoid/Stellplats/README.md

 # Stellplats
 This repository contains an Android application called Stellplats (or Ställplats in swedish).
-It's an app for finding pitches for mobile homes in Sweden.
+It's an app for finding pitches for mobile homes in Sweden but it is **no longer under active development!**

 ## Download